de-mo/rust_ev_verifier_lib/README.md

 The Verifier is not ready for production.

-- Not all the verifications are implemented
+- The verification of the signature of XML files is missing
+- The verification of the data in the file eCH-0222 is missing
 - For most of the verifications, the negative unit tests are not implemented.
 A mechanisms of mocks is implemented
 - The manual verifications are not fully implemented
 - The report of the verifications is not generated
-- XML Files: Read, decode and control of signature must be implemented

 ## Development guide

 Copy the directoy `/datasets/direct-trust` to the root.

+The build on Windows must be done with MSYS2 (see [Crypto Primitives](https://github.com/de-mo/rust_ev_crypto_primitives) for details)

 ## Licence